 where small perturbations

 with random phases $\theta$ and amplitudes $c_{k}$ are added to trigger the fluid's instability at high enough Reynolds number.
-This initial fluid configuration duals to a locally boosted black brane with boost velocity the same as in \prettyref{eq:decaying_init_fluid_config}, from which the initial value for $h_{ij}$ can be readily solved \citep{LosingForwardMomentum2014,HolographicTurbulence2014,NumericalSolutionGravitational2014}.
-Meanwhile, we impose the initial boundary conditions for $f,\xi,\eta$ from matching boundary energy momentum tensor \prettyref{eq:boundary_Tab} with the zeroth order derivative expansion of stress tensor for conformal fluid \citep{TurbulentFlowsRelativistic2012,GravityHydrodynamicsLectures2009}:
+This initial fluid configuration is dual to a locally boosted black brane with the same boost velocity as in \prettyref{eq:decaying_init_fluid_config}, from which the initial value for $h_{ij}$ can be readily obtained \citep{LosingForwardMomentum2014,HolographicTurbulence2014,NumericalSolutionGravitational2014}.
+Meanwhile, we impose the initial boundary conditions for $f,\xi,\eta$ from matching the boundary energy-momentum tensor \prettyref{eq:boundary_Tab} with the zeroth-order derivative expansion of the stress tensor for a conformal fluid \citep{TurbulentFlowsRelativistic2012,GravityHydrodynamicsLectures2009}: